 LEARN MORE ABOUT NAM

 Founded in 1992, NAM (National Arbitration and Mediation) is recognized for its superb customer service and exceptional panel of arbitrators and mediators.
 For the third year in a row, NAM was named the Best ADR Firm in the United States by the 2018 National Law Journal Annual Reader Rankings Survey and was also was voted the #1 National ADR Provider by the 2018 Corporate Counsel Best of Survey.
-Further, eight of NAM’s neutrals were named National Law Journal 2018 Alternative Dispute Resolution Champions as part of a select group of only 46 nationwide.
+Further, seven of NAM’s neutrals were named National Law Journal 2018 Alternative Dispute Resolution Champions as part of a select group of only 46 nationwide.
 The New York Law Journal Annual Reader Rankings Survey selected NAM as the No. 1 ADR firm for the past seven years.
 NAM was also voted a “Best Overall ADR Provider” in the 2018 Best of the Midwest and 2017 New Jersey Law Journal annual surveys.

 NAM works with more than 10,000 commercial entities, including more than 50 percent of the Fortune 100 companies.
 NAM offers litigants a nationwide panel of more than 2,600 top-tier former judges and practicing specialists uniquely qualified to facilitate the resolution of disputes in a private forum.
 NAM maintains rosters in all 50 states, Puerto Rico and in major cities around the world, with specific expertise in the areas of complex commercial, construction, employment, entertainment, financial services, international, insurance, medical malpractice, personal injury (including third-party and first-party actions), professional liability and real estate dispute resolution.
 NAM is an indispensable resource for parties seeking cost-effective alternatives to expensive and time-consuming litigation.